SAP CX Trends 2025: What Every B2B Company Needs to Know

 The migration from Sales Cloud V1 (C4C) to V2 is accelerating, and the driver isn’t features — it’s AI.
 V2’s native integration with SAP Joule brings conversational AI directly into the sales rep’s workflow: deal coaching, call summaries, and next-best-action recommendations.

-2. Composable Commerce as the Default Architecture
+2. Is Composable Commerce Now the Default?

 This approach gives brands the flexibility to evolve their frontend independently while keeping enterprise-grade order management and product content in Commerce Cloud.